How the ‘Tonight Show with Jimmy Fallon’ pivoted during quarantine and reinvented itself

 Episode one of the charmingly ramshackle At Home Edition begins with the host unfurling a homemade title sign drawn by his kids, with the word “starring” misspelled.
 Fallon runs through a quick monologue—the absence of studio laughter less eerie in this setting than in the studio, but still palpable—and later debuts another silly song, this one about St. Patty’s Day.
 He also uses his platform to promote the charity Feeding America, a staple going forward in the show’s new, more open-hearted incarnation.

-By the third day, Fallon was welcoming Jennifer Garner on the show via Zoom, and doing the monologue from his front stoop—looking both ways before leaving the front door, in the same hygienically paranoid manner we’ve all developed lately.
+By the third day, Fallon was welcoming Jennifer Garner on the show via Zoom, and doing the monologue from his front stoop—looking both ways before leaving the front door, in the same hygienically paranoid manner we’ve all lately developed.

 It was quickly becoming a different show.